-While synthetic engine oil contains fewer impurities and is more refined than conventional oil, both these engine lubricants have their own set of benefits.
+While synthetic engine oil contains fewer impurities and provides better protection than conventional oil, both these engine lubricants have their benefits.

-To address those questions, we’ll go through the major differences between synthetic and conventional oil.
-We’ll see how they’re made, their pricing differences, and their oil change interval to help you better decide the right oil for your car.
+In this article, we’ll discuss the major differences between synthetic and conventional oil— how they’re made, prices, and oil change intervals to help you understand each motor oil better.

-- Synthetic Vs Conventional Oil: 3 Key Differences
+- Synthetic vs Conventional Oil: 4 Key Differences

-- How To Pick The Right Engine Oil For You?
+- How to Pick the Right Engine Oil for Your Vehicle?

-Synthetic engine oil and conventional oil are both types of motor oil used for the lubrication of engine parts.
+Synthetic engine oil and conventional oil are used to lubricate engine parts.